 8. Cycling around Western Plains Zoo, Dubbo

 Western Plains is one of a handful of Australian open-range zoos that come with extensive appeal (also try South Australia’s Monarto Zoo if staying in Adelaide).
 What we love even more is that you can experience the expansive grounds on two wheels.
 Cycling is the best way to explore this Dubbo zoo; it best captures a feeling that you’re among the wild.
-Check out a vast range of native Australian animals as well as exotic creatures: the black rhinoceros are our favourites (talk and feed 9.25am daily).
+Check out a vast range of native Australian animals as well as exotic creatures: the black rhinoceros are our favourites.

 Spread your wings and embark on a wonderful wildlife encounter with BIG4.